clasp-developers/cvm/MACHINE.md

 * A count of simultaneously bound local variables.
 * A count of how many closure values and cells a function with this template has.
 * An entry point: the index, into the module's bytecode, of the function's first instruction.

+If a template has a closure count of zero, it is itself callable as a function.
+This allows the machine to skip allocation in the common case of non-closure functions.
+Templates that do need closures are never directly accessible in normal operation; they are only used for making closures.

 # Operation